MicrosoftDocs/winrt-api/windows.applicationmodel.useractivities/useractivitychannel_trygetforwebaccount_1609957344.md

 # Windows.ApplicationModel.UserActivities.UserActivityChannel.TryGetForWebAccount

 ## -description
-Get a channel, specific to a specified web account, that can be used to record user activity.
+Get a channel, specific to a specified web account, to use to record user activity.

 ## -parameters
 ### -param account